EconomyLens.com

 Related

 In particular, Nestle pulled batches of infant milk in several European countries on January 6.
 French investigators are looking into the cause of death of two infants who allegedly consumed Nestle milk.
-One was a two-week-old baby who died on January 8 in Bordeaux, southwest France, after drinking milk from the now-recalled batches, a prosecutor in the city said on Thursday.
-The second infant, aged just 27 days, died on December 23 in the western city of Angers, the local prosecutor said.
-The mother contacted the authorities this week, saying the baby had drunk Nestle milk from one of the lots removed from the market.
+One was a two-week-old who died on January 8 in Bordeaux, southwest France, after drinking milk from the now-recalled batches, a prosecutor in the city said on Thursday.
+The second, aged just 27 days, died on December 23 in the western city of Angers, the local prosecutor said.
+The mother contacted the authorities this week, saying her baby had drunk Nestle milk from one of the lots removed from the market.

 At this time, there was no established causal link between the formula and their deaths, according to French authorities.
 Nestle told AFP on Friday it would cooperate with the probes, adding there was “no evidence” at this stage linking its products to the infant deaths.
-In another recall, Danone on Friday said it would “withdraw from targeted markets a very limited number of specific batches of infant formula” to comply with the latest guidance from local food safety authorities, without specifying which.
+In another recall, Danone on Friday said it would “withdraw from targeted markets a very limited number of specific batches of infant formula” to comply with the latest guidance from local food safety authorities.
 A source close to the matter said the move followed changes introduced by authorities, notably in Ireland.

+Danone later told AFP in a statement it was voluntarily recalling two batches in France as a precaution “in light of new recommendations from a European authority.”
 It comes after Singapore authorities on Saturday recalled Dumex baby formula, a brand owned by the French food giant.
 French group Lactalis on Wednesday also said it was recalling batches in France and other countries over worries they contained cereulide.
 Lactalis did not name the supplier behind the tainted ingredient.
-Outside France, countries concerned included Australia, Chile, China, Colombia, the Republic of Congo, Ecuador, Spain, Madagascar, Mexico, Uzbekistan, Peru, Georgia, Greece, Kuwait, the Czech Republic, and Taiwan, a Lactalis spokesperson told AFP.

 © 2024 AFP